yoolab/i18n-conf/README.md

     I18NConf.onLanguageChange(function(oldLang, newLang) {
         // Do something interesting for my app or my package each time the language change });

+    ...

+    I18NConf.onLanguageChange(function(oldLang, newLang) {
+               // Do something else interesting for my app or my package each time the language change });

+    ...

     I18NConf.onConfigure(function(options) {
             // Do something interesting for my app or my package each time I18NConf is configured